The following 18 clubs are affiliated with the CAA.

 Cambridge University Alumni

-This club does not have a website, but this page provides some contact details.
+This club does not have its own website, but this page provides some contact details.
 This is a closed club.

 We are a friendly and enthusiastic club who cater for all levels: from complete beginners (even if you’ve never picked up a bow before) to experienced archers who compete at all levels of competition in all bowstyles.